 • the back

-A physical therapist can recommend stretching exercises tailored to the person.
-People can also try yoga stretches such as Cat-Cow, Downward Dog, and Forward Fold to help stay mobile and reduce back pain.
+A physical therapist can recommend stretching exercises specific to the individual.
+People can also try some yoga stretches to help stay mobile and reduce back pain.

 Deep breathing exercises